-A reader mentioned yesterday that he was in a startup dynasty league and was looking for some advice.
+A reader mentioned recently that he was in a startup dynasty league and was looking for some advice.
 I love my dynasty leagues and figured a general strategy column would be worthwhile.
 If you're looking to join or start one up, now is the time.

 There are many different strategies and approaches, but I'm going to talk about the ones that have worked best for me.
 I've been playing for about 10 years in three different leagues with a few championships and some other successful campaigns.
 Here are just a few bits of advice.

 The goal is to win every year.
 You want to build a team that is successful and competitive year in and year out, though you would accept a team that loses badly in 2017 if it then wins in 2018 or 2019.
 But sitting here right now in June 2017, you have to be thinking about winning this year.
 What that means is although you may love Patrick Mahomes, Marlon Mack and John Ross, you don't want to overbalance on players who might not contribute much this season.
 Not saying I'd draft Carson Palmer and Frank Gore ahead of them, but older players with only 1-2 years of viability do have value.
 Two years of Tom Brady might get you a championship, even if 5 years of Carson Wentz will give you a starting quarterback for longer.
 Assemble your draft board with extra value to younger players, but your whole roster shouldn't look like that.